LeraNet/DiscordChatExporter-JsonViewer/README.md

 # DiscordChatExporter-JsonViewer
-a php file that allows you to see contents of a json file made by https://github.com/Tyrrrz/DiscordChatExporter this is from one of my private projects so it is not the best standalone thing example link format : `json.php?path=/data/emulator_json/sus%20-%20sobet.json&page=0`
+a php file that allows you to see contents of a json file made by https://github.com/Tyrrrz/DiscordChatExporter <br>
+this is from one of my private projects so it is not the best standalone thing <br>
+example link format : `json.php?path=/data/emulator_json/sus%20-%20sobet.json&page=0` <br>
 ## you need folders called :
 data/emulator_json_cache
 data/emulator_servericons